nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="./images/Banner.png">

 FriendlyLink **streamlines volunteer and elderly management** for single administrators of small VWOs.
-With FriendlyLink, administrators such as yourself can easily manage your database and pair volunteers with the elderly as you wish, all through an intuitive, user-friendly interface.
+With FriendlyLink, administrators such as yourself can easily manage your data and pair volunteers with the elderly as you wish, all through an intuitive, user-friendly interface.
 Our goal is to make volunteer and elderly management simple, efficient, and effective, so that you can focus on making a difference in your communities.

-With its easy-to-use **text-based interface** and contact management features, say goodbye to manual record-keeping and hello to a more efficient and organised way of managing the volunteers’ and elderly’s contact details.
+With our easy-to-use **text-based interface** and contact management features, say goodbye to manual record-keeping and hello to a more efficient and organised way of managing the volunteers’ and elderly’s contact details!

-With FriendlyLink, you can record elderly and volunteer information and pair them up automatically.
-You can also update and delete records easily, and see a summary of all records in FriendlyLink!

 ----------------------------------------------------